FedericoHurtado/YouTube-Video-Summarizer/README.md

 12/31/2023 - Training and optimizing initial model

-1/4/24 - Switching HuggingFace in attempt to create a more robust and easily distributable model.
-       - Successfully generated basic summary
+1/4/24 - Created python script to summarize youtube videos from a url using multiple packages.

 ## Next steps